williamkapke/nodeirc/README.md

 #### A good example
 > I'm having a problem with socket.io.
 I've searched google for the error and cannot find anything.
-When I call this.emit('foo') I getting the error '<Object> does not have a function emit()'.
+When I call this.emit('foo') I'm getting the error '&lt;Object&gt; does not have a function emit()'.
 You can see my code here: http://pastebin.com/asdf1234"

 *(That is a completely made up example.
 Send me a PR to suggest a better one!)*